nataliabu/ni_api/README.md

 ```

 #### Character encoding
-This implementation accepts setting key-value pairs with special characters (such as ä, ö, ü),
+This implementation accepts setting key-value pairs with special characters (such as ä, ö, ü).
-but curl might not display them as expected.
+At th moment this is being saved correctly in the database, but curl might not display them as expected.

 ### A note on endpoint implementation